Sarugatsuji: Summary

 Under the influence of the Chinese geomancy imported by the Imperial Court in ancient times, the northeast direction (艮) became an object of superstition.
 In any building, the exterior corner facing northeast, called a kimon (鬼門), was believed to provide a means by which evil spirits and bad luck could enter.

 In order to prevent such things from entering the palace grounds, the northeast corner was built in an unusual concave shape.
 By avoiding a convex vertex pointing in the direction of the kimon, the wall, and indeed the entire palace, could be regarded as technically having no "northeast corner".
 This was long regarded as a reliable apotropaic technique for "sealing" the kimon.

 A wooden sculpture of a monkey wearing an was placed under the eaves of the Sarugatsuji.
 This is believed to have been done because the shinshi of Hiei Shrine, located northeast of the palace, was said to have appeared in the shape of a monkey.
-The monkey of Hiei Shrine was called Masaru (まさる), which is a homophone of ma saru (魔去る).
+The monkey of Hiei Shrine was named Masaru (まさる), which is a homophone of ma saru (魔去る).

 In 1868, during the Battle of Toba–Fushimi, the Nishi Hongan-ji sent 100 men led by the monk Tokunyo (徳如) to protect the Sarugatsuji.